 Enhance your Honors experience by taking advantage of engagement and leadership opportunities.

 One of the first ways that you can become an active member of the Towson Honors community is through involvement in Honors College Leadership Council (HCLC).
 The organization provides a wide variety of leadership opportunities to Honors students through academic, service and social activities.
 Students in HCLC lead and participate in projects designed to strengthen the Honors community, encourage long-lasting friendships and build Honors traditions.
 There are three standing standing committees of HCLC that Honors students can join: programming, service, and marketing.
 Additionally, there are several ad hoc or special committees/organizations listed below.
 Each standing committee led by an Honors College Student Director.
-The Programming Committee is managed by Onyedika Onyemeziem, the Service and Auxiliary Groups Committee by Sydney Baucum, and the Marketing Committee by Nina Bundy.
-HCLC meetings are held every other Sunday at 8:00 p.m. in the Douglass House Multipurpose Room.
+HCLC meetings for the fall 2022 term are held every other Tuesday at 7:00 p.m. in the Douglass House Multipurpose Room.
 All Honors students are welcome and encouraged to attend HCLC meetings and learn about joining other groups.

-HCLC is the clearing house for information about other Honors student groups such as:
+HCLC also serves as the clearing house for information about other Honors student groups such as the organizations listed below.

-Located in both Douglass House and 7800 York Road room 132, The Book Exchange operates as a lending library.
-Student can borrow fictions, non-fiction, and even textbooks that have been donated by current adn former Honors College students and faculty members.
+Located in both Douglass House and the 7800 York Road Building, room 132, The Book Exchange operates as a lending library.
+Student can borrow fictions, non-fiction, and even textbooks that have been donated by current and former Honors College students and faculty members.

 The Honors Helping Hands acts as the standing service committee of HCLC.
 Founded by Honors College Student Director Gabriella Harris '19, Honors Helping Hands plans and executes service projects both on and off campus.
 Past projects have included trips to the local SPCA and visiting sick children in the pediatric unit of Johns Hopkins Hospital.